painch-i/fast-wishes/documentation/add-wish-sheet.md

 All fields except the title are optional.
 Invalid links trigger a gentle warning but never block submission.
 Drafts persist in `localStorage` under `add-wish-draft` so unfinished entries survive accidental closure.

 ## Usage
 The component is opened from the floating “+” button on the wishes list.
+When submitted, it attaches the signed-in user's `user_id` to the new wish so it belongs to their account.
 On save it shows the success toast “Souhait ajouté ✨” and refreshes the list.
 Errors display “Oups, on n’a pas pu enregistrer.
 Tes infos sont gardées en brouillon.”